chengzhe-xu/project-gravity/Conv/description.md

 This project is a demo project for using GPU for convolutions (Conv layer).

 The following versions are implemented:
-- Naive COnv
+- Naive Conv
-- img3col
+- img2col
 - FFT Conv
-- Winograd COnv
+- Winograd Conv
 - ...